Unit VIII. Healing the Soul

 living in fear because fear is antagonistic to grace.
 When we retrieve

-the lost part and renegotiate the contract, our basic trust is returned and
+the lost part and renegotiate the contract, our basic trust is returned

-the lost part into your whole system is essential.
+of the lost part into your whole system is essential.

-The Chamber of Treasures is where you will find the tools and gifts
+The Chamber of Treasures is where you will find the tools and

-that will assist you in the future.
-They are called “medicine gifts”
+gifts that will assist you in the future.
+They are called “medicine

-They have a mysterious quality, and their symbolism needs to be studied
+in your life.
+They have a mysterious quality, and their symbolism

-in order to get the most benefit from them.
-This may take time and
+needs to be studied in order to get the most benefit from them.
+This

-meditation to be accurate.
-Allow the soul and the tool itself to guide
+may take time and meditation to be accurate.
+Allow the soul and the

-you to its best use.
+tool itself to guide you to its best use.

 It may be that you will meet your Power Animal on this journey.